 Files and programs, other than viruses, that can negatively affect the performance of the computers on your network.
-These include [spyware](#), [adware](#), [dialers](#), [joke programs](#), [hacking tools](#), [remote access tools](#), [password cracking applications](#), and others.
+These include Spyware, Adware, Dialers, Joke program, Hacking tools, Remote access tools, Password cracking applications, and others.

 Adware

 Adware is software that displays advertising banners on Web browsers such as Internet Explorer and Mozilla.
 While not categorized as malware, many users consider adware invasive.
 Adware programs often create unwanted effects on a system, such as annoying popup ads and the general degradation in either network connection or system performance.